 This may come as a shocker, but there are virtually unlimited types of honey available….

 If you want to enjoy honey to its fullest, it’s worth taking a little time to understand the differences between varietals.
-This is because much like selecting a wine, honey comes in all sorts of flavors, textures, and mouthfuls.
+Much like selecting a wine, honey comes in all sorts of flavors, textures, and mouthfuls.

 Depending on its nectar source, the flavor can be floral, fruity, smoky, woody, spicy, nutty or earthy!
 Honey can smell fresh as grass or pungent like aged cheese, but with an appearance that is nearly as clear as water or dark as molasses.
 It can be a primary flavoring component to a dish or blend into the background like a great supporting star.

 Avocado: A California specialty, this variety has a dark color and rich, buttery taste, but don’t worry, it doesn’t taste like avocados!
-However, it does take its name from the avocado blossoms it’s made from.
+Avocado honey takes its name from the avocado blossoms it’s made from.
 The texture is somewhat thick.
 Avocado honey is usually dark amber in color with a buttery, rich taste that’s great for baking.

 Eucalyptus: Taste and texture varies with the species of eucalyptus tree nearby the source.
 Eucalyptus honeys are typically bold in flavor with a slightly medicinal aftertaste and scent.
 Use it sauces, dressings or to treat a sore throat.

 Orange blossom: This variety is light and mild, it smells like an orange grove with fragrant floral notes.
 Flavors can be fruity and floral too, with a buttery vanilla finish.
-Orange blossom honey is great to serve as a condiment, but you should also try it in cookies, cakes and other baked goods.
+Orange blossom honey is great to serve as a condiment.
+Try it in cookies, cakes and other baked goods too.

 Sage: Sage honey has a light color, delicate flavor and an overt sweetness that pairs well with strong cheeses.